~ Click on this link for today's readings ~

 Today we read 3 amazing verses that I don't think we can hear often enough.
 And my hunch is that we don't follow these teachings often enough... they can seem initially so counter-intuitive - just like leaping for joy is when you are persecuted for loving Jesus.
 But these 3 verses are clearly such an important part of living the Christian life.
 And when you really meditate upon them, you'll see that they really are not counter-intuitive at all, but completely wise.
 Verse 28 - "Pray for the happiness of those who curse you.
 Pray for those who hurt you."
 And verses 35 & 36 - ""Love your enemies!
 Do good to them!
 Lend to them!
 And don't be concerned that they might not repay.
 Then your reward from heaven will be very great, and you will truly be acting as children of the Most High, for he is kind to the unthankful and to those who are wicked.
 You must be compassionate, just as your Father is compassionate."
 How are you doing on praying for the happiness of those who curse you or hurt you?
 How are you doing in loving your enemies and doing good to them?
 Do you believe we should be compassionate in these ways?

-And of course verse 37 I don't think we can hear often enough either - ""Stop judging others, and you will not be judged.
+Verse 37 I don't think we can hear often enough either - ""Stop judging others, and you will not be judged.
 Stop criticizing others, or it will all come back on you.
 If you forgive others, you will be forgiven."
 I really need to hear this one - stop judging others.
 Stop judging others.
 Stop judging others.
 Okay, I think I've got it....
+Bible.org's commentary on Luke chapter 6 readings today titled "Defining Discipleship" is at this link.

 Psalms - Psalm 67 verse 2 today sounds very Great Commission-ish - "May your ways be known throughout the earth, your saving power among people everywhere."
 How are you helping to make God's ways be known throughout the earth?
 Are you sharing with other's God's saving power?
 Does the life you live reflect God's glory to others?